rgripper/webcomponent-esbuild/post.md

 # Wrapping React App in Web Component

 Recently I decided to experiment with setting up a microforontend app.
 It will be written in React and I thought of wrapping it in a web component.
-The benefits are CSS encapsulation, ease of use and support all major browsers.
+The benefits are CSS encapsulation, ease of use by other developers and support all major browsers.
 A consuming web app will simply render an instance of the component and load an accompanying app bundle.

 ## First web component